-- Involve commercial, industrial, retail, multifamily, or core and shell buildings planned for new construction, major renovation, or additions.
+- Involve commercial, industrial, retail, multifamily, core and shell buildings planned for new construction, major renovation, or additions; or, interior build-out of an existing Commercial/Industrial shell building.
 A major renovation is defined under the New Construction Program as which requires professional design services and review by code authorities; or that involves a change in space usage type. - 2.
-Involve a project where ASHRAE Standard 90.1-2013 can be applied (energy savings and project costs will be determined compared to a building built to this standard). - 3.
-A project scope that will be improving the electric efficiency of the whole building design, so it exceeds the ASHRAE Standard 90.1-2013 by 10% or more based on modeling consistent with the modeling guidelines in ASHRAE 90.1-2013 Appendix G protocols.
+Involve a project where ASHRAE Standard 90.1-2016 can be applied (energy savings and project costs will be determined compared to a building built to this standard). - 3.
+A project scope that will be improving the electric efficiency of the whole building design, so it exceeds the ASHRAE Standard 90.1-2016 by 10% or more based on modeling consistent with the modeling guidelines of ASHRAE 90.1-2016 Normative Appendix G protocols.
+The new building design must demonstrate compliance with ASHRAE 90.1-2016 Appendix G, Performance Rating Method (PRM).

-Facilities not subject to ASHRAE Standard 90.1-2013 should contact the Program Administrator to discuss available options.
+Facilities not subject to ASHRAE Standard 90.1-2016 should contact the Program Administrator to discuss available options.
 SRP retains the right to make final determination of facility eligibility.